 Best Community Colleges in North Dakota

-If you're hoping to advance in your career, find a new line of work or get started on the road to a college degree at one of the public or private North Dakota universities, the best community colleges in North Dakota are here to help.
-All of the two-year schools in the state are members of either the North Dakota Association of Tribal Colleges (NDATC) or the North Dakota Community Colleges (NDCC) system.
+If you're hoping to advance in your career, find a new line of work or get started on the road to one of the hundreds of college degree programs available at North Dakota universities, the best community colleges in North Dakota are here to help.
+All of the state's public two-year schools are members of the North Dakota University System (NDUS), with some private and tribal colleges also available in certain parts of the state.

-We gathered data from the National Center for Education Statistics (NCES) and calculated scores based on affordability, flexibility, student success and other factors in order to determine which institutions could truly be called the top North Dakota community colleges.
-Take a look at our list below and find out if one of these top schools can help you reach your personal goals.
+We gathered data from the National Center for Education Statistics (NCES) and calculated scores based on affordability, flexibility, student success and other factors in order to determine which institutions could truly be called the best North Dakota community colleges.
+Take a look at our list below and find out how these regional institutions are helping students reach their career and academic goals.

 Lake Region State College (Devils Lake)

-In terms of size, Lake Region State College ranks right in the middle of the pack of NDCC schools.
-Just shy of 2,000 students attend courses here each term, of whom more than 70 percent are under the age of 21.
+In terms of size, Lake Region State College ranks right in the middle of the pack of North Dakota's community colleges.
+Just over 2,000 students attend courses here each term, of whom around 70 percent are under the age of 21.

 Close to 30 degree and certificate programs are available at LRSC.
-The most popular degrees are the Associate in Arts (A.A.) and Associate in Science (A.S.) plans in liberal arts, with practical nursing and law enforcement training programs filling out the top three.
-Approximately 26 percent of the credits earned in Fall 2017 were delivered through online courses.
+The most popular options are the Associate in Arts (A.A.) and Associate in Science (A.S.) plans in liberal arts, with practical nursing and law enforcement training programs filling out the top three majors.

 North Dakota State College of Science (Wahpeton)